SubhanRahiman7/Recipe-Manager/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For support, email [your-email@example.com] or open an issue in the repository.

 ---
-Made with ❤️ by [Your Name]
+Made with ❤️ by subhan